 Time Out says

 Pizza is arguably the most competitive food category in New York, but Juliana's rules the city’s pie scene, so, naturally, we invited it to hold court at Time Out Market New York.
-We tasted its food, reviewed the restaurant and, ultimately, recommended Juliana's for a spot at the market.
+Learn how our market curation works here, but basically we tasted its food, reviewed the restaurant and, ultimately, recommended Juliana's for a coveted spot.
 Here’s why:

 Patsy Grimaldi is nothing short of a New York icon.
 After learning how to make pizza from his uncle who owned Patsy’s Pizzeria, he went on to open Grimaldi’s Pizzeria in Brooklyn.
 The pizza mogul sold his shop to retire in the late 90’s, but came out of retirement at the age of 81 in 2012 when Grimaldi’s new owners moved the restaurant next door, leaving his original shop vacant.
 So be it the story of how Juliana’s was born, Patsy’s next chapter in his book of ‘za.